gemesa/nexus-net/README.md

 # nexus-net

-This repo describes my home network.
+This repository is a snapshot of my home network setup.

 ## Network topology